 We have carried out a Privacy Impact Assessment (M 217S) and you can request a copy from the details below.
 The details of how we ensure security of personal data is in our Security Risk Assessment (M 217M) and Information Governance Procedures (M 217C).

 Security of information

 Personal data about you is held in our computer systems and/or in a manual filing system.
-The information is not accessible to the public and only authorised members of staff and contractors have access to it.
-Our computer systems are encrypted and we back up information routinely.
+The information is not accessible to the public and only authorized members of staff have access to it.
+Our computer system has secure audit trails and we back up information routinely.

 Comments, suggestions and complaints

 Please contact Peter Duggan for a comment, suggestion or a complaint about your data processing at email@example.com or 07551958653 or by writing to our office at Balsam Green, Highs Street, Wincanton, BA9 9F.

 If you are unhappy with our response or if you need any advice you should contact the Information Commissioner’s Office (ICO).
 Their telephone number is 0303 123 1113, you can also chat online with an advisor.
 The ICO can investigate your claim and take action against anyone who’s misused personal data.
 You can also visit their website for information on how to make a data protection complaint.